Adrienne Martyn 1992 Photography by Elizabeth Goodall

 A D R I E N N E M A R T Y N

-I returned to Dunedin in 1975 later attending Otago Polytechnic School of Art in 1977, for a short time, where I was inspired by the paintings of Vermeer and modernist abstract art.
-I explored abstraction in landscape and architectural subjects in a series of photographs which were exhibited at Bosshard Galleries Dunedin in 1978.
-After purchasing a medium format camera (Rolled SL66) I returned to Sydney to attend the Australian Centre for Photography workshops in Paddington where I explored portrait photography.
+Back in NZ I briefly attended Otago Polytechnic School of Art in 1977 where I was inspired to explore abstract themes in my photography creating a series of photographs that were exhibited in my first solo show at Bosshard Galleries Dunedin in 1978.
+In 1979, with my recently acquired medium format camera (Rolled SL66), I enrolled at the Australian Centre for Photography workshops in Paddington and began seriously exploring portrait photography.

-In 2019 I ventured into different territory photographing cluttered and decayed hotel rooms at Bluff's Club Hotel.
-Eight large hyper-real prints from this project were exhibited in collaboration with poet Cilla McQueen who stamped and displayed her poetry on large sheets of silk.
-Our exhibition, titled 'Gossamer', was presented at Miharo Gallery, Invercargill in 2020.
+I ventured into different slightly territory in 2019 photographing cluttered and decayed hotel rooms at Bluff's Club Hotel.
+Eight large prints from this series were exhibited in collaboration with poet Cilla McQueen in our exhibition 'Gossamer' presented at Miharo Gallery, 2020.
+August 2024 I continued this theme photographing the rubbish filled rooms at the former Victoria Hospital, Invercargill.
+This series of work 'Victoria' will be exhibited at He Waka Tuia 2026.

 RESIDENCIES & GRANTS